 - The Intel Core i7-6700K is the Skylake hero product, with a hefty clockspeed and serious overclocking potential too.
 Amazon is more expensive than Micro Center right now, where it's $280.

 - Our favorite Skylake processor, the Intel Core i5-6600K handles all modern games, has good overclocking potential, and it supports the Z170 platform, which brings lots of PCIe lanes for all your SSD and memory needs.
-Find one at Amazon for $237.
+It's pricier on Amazonright now.
 Find one at Micro Center, where they're just under $200.

 In our guide to the best gaming processors we've picked out our favourite overall gaming CPU, the best high-end option and the best budget processor for gaming.
 Here are the best prices we've found around the web for each of them today.